patokonski/kettle-boiler-steam-turbine/README.md

 # kettle-boiler-steam-turbine
-Simulink model of kette boiler gas turbine.
+Simulink model of kette boiler steam turbine.\n
+Simple scheme of the system and differential equations can be found in the "kettle_boiler_steam_turbine.pdf" file.